Gingerbread Black Tea is a fun way to bring the cozy flavors of winter and Christmas to your teacup!

 - Vanilla Infusion: Add a splash of vanilla extract or a few seeds from a vanilla bean for a touch of creamy sweetness that enhances the gingerbread flavor.

-- Chai-Inspired Spice Blend: Incorporate additional spices like cardamom or nutmeg to give the tea a chai-inspired complexity while maintaining the gingerbread essence.
+- Chai-Inspired Spice Blend: Use additional spices like cardamom or nutmeg to give the tea a chai-inspired complexity while maintaining the gingerbread essence.

 - Whipped Cream Topping: Add a dollop of whipped cream on top of the tea and sprinkle with ground cinnamon or crushed gingerbread cookies for an indulgent treat.